Alternative/Private Parent Loans

 The maximum amount a parent can borrow is verified by the College.
 It is determined by the total cost of attendance minus any financial aid awarded.
 Please refer to your financial aid award letter for these amounts.

-We will begin processing Federal Parent PLUS loans on or about July 15, 2014.
+We will begin processing Federal Parent PLUS loans on or about July 15, 2022.
 The Department of Education requires that a credit check be performed.
-Once approved, the credit check is only good for 30 days.
-Because of this time schedule, you should not apply for the loan earlier than June 30, 2014.
+Once approved, the credit decision is valid for 180 days and must still be in effect at the time of first disbursement.
+Because of this time schedule, you should not apply for the loan earlier than June 1, 2022.

 Disbursement of Funds